natete/DrupalDevDays-Ionic-Workshop/README.md

-# Step 05 What to go next
+# Step 05 Where to go next